Scientific Name

 Origin

-The native range of Adromischus phillipsiae is from Kamiesberg Mountains to Komsberg Pass and near Matjiesfontein in South Africa.
+The native range of Adromischus phillipsiae extends from the Kamiesberg Mountains to Komsberg Pass and near Matjiesfontein in South Africa.
 It grows in sheltered rock crevices.

 Description

-Adromischus phillipsiae is a low-growing succulent with a tuberous rootstock, short erect stem, and spreading soft branches bearing green to grey-green leaves.
-It grows up to 2 inches (5 cm) tall, forming a small clump.
-The leaves are oblanceolate to elliptic with a channeled upper surface, measuring up to 1.8 inches (4.5 cm) long and 0.5 inches (1.3 cm) wide.
+Adromischus phillipsiae is a low-growing succulent with a tuberous rootstock, a short, erect stem, and spreading, soft branches bearing green to grey-green leaves.
+It can grow up to 2 inches (5 cm) tall, forming a small clump over time.
+The leaves are oblanceolate to elliptic with a channeled upper surface, measuring up to 1.8 inches (4.5 cm) in length and 0.5 inches (1.3 cm) in width.

-The flowers are orange-red, cylindrical to slightly broadened from the middle, reaching up to 0.8 inches (2 cm) in length.
+The flowers are orange-red, cylindrical to slightly broadened from the middle, and can reach a length of 0.8 inches (2 cm).
 The inflorescence is a thyrse with several monochasia, each with 1 to 5 pendulous flowers.

 Hardiness